jc141x/rumtricks/README.md

 Rumtricks AUR and MPR package is planned to be released in the near future.

-Make sure you have `Wine` and `Zstd` installed before you continue.
+Make sure you have `wine` and `zstd` installed before you continue.

 You can download rumtricks with this simple one liner: